Anabaptist Council for Truth

 To promote more scriptural structures of the institutions of the church in education, publication, and mission.

 II.
-It is also the objective of the Fellowship:
+It is also the objective of ACT:

 To be a community of believers mutually supporting each other in holding the profession of the faith once delivered to the saints;

-To assist one another in discipleship and in discerning those deviations from the faith within the church which lead to apostasy;
+To assist one another in discipleship and in discerning those deviations from the faith within the church that lead to apostasy;

 To strengthen the church of Christ by conducting Bible conferences and producing literature with a strong content.

 III.
-It is further the objective of the Fellowship:
+It is further the objective of ACT: